OscarAkaElvis/airgeddon-plugins/README.md

 # airgeddon-plugins
 Plugins for [airgeddon]

 ## airgeddon.
+All chars accepted on Captive Portal

+> An airgeddon plugin to decrease security to accept any char as part of the password for Evil Twin Captive Portal attack.

+This plugin is for [airgeddon] tool.
+To avoid injections on the Captive Portal, `airgeddon` by default is filtering some dangerous chars `*&/?<>` as a part of the password while using Evil Twin Captive Portal attack.
+That might the attack to fail if the password of the target network is using one of these filtered chars.
+Using this plugin, any character will be accepted as part of the password.

+## airgeddon.
 Realtek chipset fixer

 > An airgeddon plugin to fix some problematic Realtek chipsets.